CarkusL/CenterPoint/tensorrt/samples/centerpoint/README.md

 	docker pull nvcr.io/nvidia/tensorrt:21.02-py3
 	docker run --gpus all -it --rm -v local_dir:container_dir nvcr.io/nvidia/tensorrt:21.02-py3 /bin/bash
 	```
+3. (optinal) Generate the tensorrt input file by dump_input.ipynb
-3. Copy these code and data to Tensorrt root folder.
+4. Copy these code and data to Tensorrt root folder.
 If you use the docker image in Step 1, the folder should be ```/usr/src/tensorrt/```.
-4. Compile this sample by running `make` in the `<TensorRT root directory>/samples/centerpoint` directory.
+5. Compile this sample by running `make` in the `<TensorRT root directory>/samples/centerpoint` directory.
 The binary named `centerpoint` will be created in the `<TensorRT root directory>/bin` directory.
 	```
 	cd <TensorRT root directory>/samples/centerpoint
 	make